Mansur-Mustafin/LDTS-berzerk/docs/README.md

 ## CODE SMELLS
 >
-> Here´s a list of code smells that are currently present on our code:
+> Here´s a code smell that is currently present on our code:
 > - `Large Class`
 >
 &nbsp;